alessandra-delgado/Fortran--Compiler/README.md

-# Fortran--Compiler
+# Fortran-- Compiler
-Fortran but worse in every aspect
+Fortran-- (F--) is Fortran, but worse in every aspect.

-disclaimer: this is nothing but a joke because I have free will
+Disclaimer: F-- is an esoteric language and thefore should not be taken _that_ seriously.